Why Bhangarh Gets So Quiet in the Evening

 Because several real things happen at once:

-the ASI restriction removes all human presence after sunset
+– The ASI restriction removes all human presence after sunset

-the fort’s geographic isolation cuts off normal background noise
+– The fort’s geographic isolation cuts off normal background noise

-the Aravalli terrain and open stone environment change how sound is perceived
+– The Aravalli terrain and open stone environment change how sound is perceived

-wildlife activity becomes more relevant as light drops
+– Wildlife activity becomes more relevant as light drops

-local legends about Singhia, Ratnavati, and the curse shape how people interpret the silence
+– Local legends about Singhia, Ratnavati, and the curse shape how people interpret the silence

-the brain naturally reads sudden quiet as a possible sign of threat
+– The brain naturally reads sudden quiet as a possible sign of threat

+That is enough.
 More than enough, actually.

 Final Thought